Student Services

 All students are screened for advanced cognitive abilities in the spring of 2nd and 6th grade.
 This screening is also available to students enrolled in both the in-person and online homeschool enrichment programs.
 Referrals for screening outside of these grades can be made by teachers, parents, or the Gifted Education Coordinator.

-For questions or referrals, please contact our Gifted Education Coordinator, Katherine Kates, at kkates@mountainsongschool.com.
+For questions or referrals, please contact our Librarian and Gifted & Talented Coordinator, Michelle Gates, at mgates@mountainsongschool.com.

 English Language Program